 - STAT 150

 - PSY 230

 Application Selection Criteria

-Your application will be scored based on the following admission criteria for the January 2019 application cycle.
+If you meet the general screening criteria, your application will be scored based on the following admission criteria (January 2019 application cycle).

-- GPA - An admission School of Nursing GPA will be calculated similar to previous application cycles and will include your grades on your last 45 college credits and pre-requisite courses.
+- GPA - An admission School of Nursing GPA will be calculated using your last 45 college credits and pre-requisite courses.
 We will use the highest grade of the first 2 attempts for courses that have been repeated in the GPA calculation.
 If a course has been repeated more than 2 times, the subsequent attempts will not be used in the admission GPA calculation.
 The SON admission GPA will be 60% of the total admission score.

-- Personal Essay - You will be asked to write an essay on a question posed by the Undergraduate Leadership team.
+- Personal Essay - You will be asked to write an essay on a general question related to your interest in the nursing profession.
 The essay will be read by at least 2 faculty members and scored.
 The score on the essay will be 10% of the overall admission score.

 Criteria for admission are subject to change.
 If applicant is not accepted into the nursing program, the student may reapply the following year.
 There is no waitlist.

 Certified Nursing Assistant (CNA) requirement - starting with the January 2019 application, we will no longer require completion of the CNA course and certification.
 We strongly encourage all students applying to the nursing program to have taken the course and optimally to have had experience working as a CNA prior to application, however, we will no longer require it as part of the application process.